What to Read if You Liked Babygirl (and even if you hated it)

 “I want to know, ‘What if she would’ve gone and actually would’ve lived her fantasy?’
 That’s what this is — my answer, playfully and humbly, to the male Eyes Wide Shut…”

-I can’t wait to see it.
-But I do look forward to a time when the mere thought of an older woman with a younger man isn’t considered so…well, groundbreaking.
+Sounds intriguing.
+But I look forward to a time when the mere thought of an older woman with a younger man isn’t considered so…well, groundbreaking.
 The older-man-younger-woman dynamic is so expected and accepted that the respective ages of the male and female leads in such narratives often go unmentioned.
 Yet relationships involving an older woman are almost always considered subversive, as in Babygirl; or fraught with danger, as in the electrifying Paul Verhoeven film Elle, starring Isabelle Huppert; or transactional, as in Good Luck to You, Leo Grande or Saltburn.

 I loved Good Luck to You, Leo Grande, and I will watch anything with Isabelle Huppert (I even dragged my husband to the very long one-woman Isabelle Huppert period piece, Mary Said What She Said, at Theatre de la Ville in Paris in 2019—see the standing ovation above).
 But why are there so few films in which an age gap involving an older woman is neither subversive nor transactional?
 And so few novels outside the romance genre in which the age gap exists in ordinary rather than extreme circumstances?
 What if relationships between older women and younger men were treated with the same nonchalance, in film and literary fiction, as the reverse?

 Of course, the imbalance may simply be a byproduct of the fact that older-man/younger-woman relationships are much more prevalent in society.
-Most couples I know are no more than two or three years apart in age, often because they met in college or immediately after college.
 In my family and friend circle, I know several couples in which the man is slightly older—my own husband, whom I met when in grad school, is six years older than I am.
 When we met, he was thirty and I was twenty-four, although he frequently reminds me that I implied I was twenty-six and he wouldn’t have dated me if he’d been aware of my real age.
 And to be fair, if I’d been single at thirty, I wouldn’t have dated a man six years my junior.
+By my mid-twenties I was looking for my life partner, while many men at that age are likely to be looking for something less permanent.
 Maybe film is simply reflecting the kinds of relationships we see around us.

 On the other hand, we often go to movies and read books to enter a different world.
 Is the older-woman/younger man scenario so taboo that even filmmakers are reluctant to go there?